ldtteam/minecolonies/ABOUT.md

 It also includes specialized buildings such as the Warehouse, House, Town Hall, Barracks, Library, University, and even the School.

 ### Governance
 You have full control of how to build your town.
-You determine how many workers you want or need, what type of workers, where they will live, and hire or fire as you see fit, creating a colony at your own pace.
-It is your village to design and develop; you are the designer, administrator, and boss.
+You determine how many workers you want or need, what type of workers, where they will live, and hire or fire as you see fit, expanding at your own pace.
+It is your colony to design and develop; you are the designer, administrator, and boss.

 ### Security
 Your colony deserves the best security you can have.
 Strategically add Guard Towers or Barracks Towers so Guards will protect your city from hostile mobs and new types of raiders that will attack on random nights.